Trump to appeal guilty verdict in hush money trial – DW – 05/31/2024

 Shortly after Trump's remarks, current US President Joe Biden said that his predecessor was "threatening" democracy.

 "First, he questioned our election system.
-Then, he questioned our judicial system," Biden said on social media.
+Then, he questioned our judicial system," Biden said on social media, in his first remarks on the verdict.

-Biden used the post to ask supporters to donate to his reelection campaign.
+Biden's presidential campaign also issued a statement describing Trump as "confused, desperate and defeated."

 Europe's far right rallies behind Trump